mattmakai/fullstackpython.com/source/content/pages/02-development-environments/03-vim.markdown

 Vim has a reputation for a difficult learning curve, but it's much easier to get started with these tutorials.

-* [Vim Adventures](http://vim-adventures.com/) is a cute, fun browser-based game that helps you learn Vim commands by playing through the adventure.

 * [Learn Vim Progressively](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/)
   is a wonderful tutorial that follows the path I took when learning Vim: learn just enough to survive with it as your day-to-day editor then begin